 On April 9, 1942, he became a Prisoner of War when Bataan was surrendered to the Japanese.
 They made their way to Mariveles at the southern tip of Bataan.
 From Mariveles, the tankers made their way north to San Fernando.
 At one point, they had to run past Japanese artillery which was firing at Corregidor.
 The guns on the island returned fire.
 Charles and the other POWs went days without food or water.
 It took Charles five days to complete the march.

 At San Fernando, the POWs were packed into small wooden boxcars used to haul sugarcane.
 Each car could hold forty men or eight horses.
 The Japanese packed each car with 100 POWs.
 Those who died remained standing until the living left the cars at Capas.
 They then fell to the floor of the cars.

 Charles walked the last ten miles to Camp O’Donnell.
 This Filipino Army training base was pressed into service as a POW camp on April 1, 1942.
-The camp was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.